primalyeti/Emless-Eff/README.md

 * Added
 	* Added uploader library
 	* Added controller and action to registry
+	* Added slice method to SQLResult to get a subset of results
+	* Added shuffle method to SQLResult to randomize results
 * Update
 	* All framework registered registry entries now start with _
 	* SQL clean now accepts 'noquote' as parameter, wont wrape in quotes
 	* Updated status_array method, now accepts and returns extra data
+	* Renamed SQLResult all method to search
 * Fixed
 	* Fixed default include path for views, would break on some servers
 	* Fix form function, now accepts strings and array properly